Arirang Culture Connect Special Report

 ---

-With the re-inauguration of President Donald Trump in 2025, the 'Trump 2.0' era has officially begun.
-His economic policy, ‘Maganomics’, is centered on tax cuts, deregulation, and job creation, while simultaneously emphasizing stronger protectionism and 'America First' policies.
+With the re-inauguration of President Donald Trump in 2025, the 'Trump 2.0' era has officially begun, bringing sweeping changes to U.S. economic and foreign policy.
+His economic strategy, termed ‘Maganomics,’ is centered on tax cuts, deregulation, and job creation while emphasizing protectionism and ‘America First’ policies.

 Response Strategies of Different Countries